 Seeley Lake Conservancy Park contains 48 acres of urban forest land in the heart of Lakewood.
 The park includes woods, wetlands, natural areas, lake, and a 1.3 mile perimeter loop trail.
 The lake is a stormwater collection site with fluctuating water levels which flood portions of the trail during the winter rainy season.
 In December 2019, the City of Lakewood and Pierce County entered into an agreement to improve the site with the goal of "increasing habitat, recreation, and safety".
-The City is supportive of continuing its partnership with the County to finish these vital improvements in 2024 to expand use and make the site more accessible for all parkusers.
+The City is supportive of continuing its partnership with the County to enhance this area, expand use, and make the site more accessible for all park users.